yangshun/tech-interview-handbook/non-technical/self-introduction.md

 - PRACTICE!
   - Lastly, you must practice your pitch!
 Having a great, succinct summary of your skills only helps if you can actually deliver it rapidly!
 You should practice keeping a quick but easy-to-follow pace that won't overwhelm them but won't bore them.
 It's a precarious balance, but can be ironed out with practice.

 Having an Elevator Pitch on hand is a great way to create a network and happen upon new job opportunities.
-There will often be times where you can't prepare for an interview or meeting, and it is incredibly handy to have a practiced pitch.
+There will often be times when you can't prepare for an interview or meeting, and it is incredibly handy to have a practiced pitch.

 ###### References